Stories From The Field: Kenya

 Read More

-Story from the Field: Wilfreda Anyango
+Story from the Field: Wilfreda Anyang

 Wilfreda Anyango is a mother of 8 children from Oboch Village of Kameji in North Kamagambo, Kenya.
 Wilfreda has to work extra hard to supplement the little income her husband is getting as a casual laborer in a nearby school since she has such a large family.
 Wilfreda joined DIG’s sustainable agriculture training because she is a member of the Umama Salama Group (Lwala Community Alliance Women’s group who work as community health workers to encourage women to give birth